 What do you want people to know about Peru?

-I like to teach people about our society; the traditions and beliefs.
-For example, not many know that here in the Andes people are very superstitious.
+I like to teach people about our society, traditions, and beliefs.
+For example, not many know that here in the Andes, people are very superstitious.

 What kind of superstitions?

-When we have cloudy, cloudy days the old ladies will blow.
-They blow and blow because they think the clouds will move away quicker.
-And people born in January, February or March have more power…if they blow it’s more effective.
+When we have cloudy, cloudy days, the old ladies will blow.
+They blow and blow because they think the clouds will move away quickly.
+And people born in January, February or March have more power…if they blow, it’s more effective.